Experience Registration Status

 A user's experience status indicates the user's current registration status in the employee experience (mobile app and web experience).

-- Created - added to the program's list of users (such as via Bulk Upload), but the user has not started to register in the employee experience yet.
+- Created - added to the program's list of users, but the user has not started to register in the employee experience yet.

 - Invited - invitation to register for the employee experience has been sent to the user.

 - Registering - started to register but has not completed registration yet.
-Depending on the program, the user may be able to see the guest access feed (shareable content open to all users).
+Depending on the program, the user may be able to see public content (shareable content open to all users).
 Depending on how your program is configured, you may not see custom attributes for a user until they are fully Registered.

 - Registered - completed registration and can fully access the employee experience, including the ability to share content.

-If a user appears as Blocked then they are blocked from accessing the employee experience and unable to receive emails or notifications from the program.
+If a user appears as Blocked then they are blocked from accessing either the employee experience or Studio and they will not receive emails or notifications from the program.

-A user's program role indicates the level of permission to access your program - employee experience only or employee experience and Program Studio.
-It is possible to grant access to only certain pages within Program Studio.
+A user's program role indicates the level of permission to access your program - employee experience only or employee experience and Studio.
+Studio-level roles have different levels of access within the Studio.

-- Member - not able to access Program Studio, only allowed to access the employee experience (mobile app or web experience).
+Not able to access Studio, only allowed to access the employee experience (mobile app or web experience).
 Experience status indicates if the Member can access the full feed or must still complete registration.

-- Publisher - able to see pages under both Publish and Measure in Program Studio for a specific program.
+Able to see pages under both Publish and Measure in Studio for a specific program.

-- Program Manager - able to see all sections (Publish, Connect, Measure, Manage, Configure)of Program Studio for a specific program.
-Able to grant (or demote) other Program Managers, Publishers, and Analysts.
+Able to see all sections (Publish, Connect, Measure, Manage, Configure)of Studio for a specific program.
+Able to grant (or demote) other Program Managers, Publishers, Channel Contributors, and Analysts.

-- Administrator - able to see all sections of all programs within an organization in Program Studio.
-Able to edit the role and notification settings of all users including Administrators and other studio users.
-Previously known as Brand Manager.
+Able to see all sections of Studio for all programs within an organization in Studio.
+Able to edit the role and notification settings of all users including Administrators and other Studio users.

 Administrator accounts are managed through a specific program's user page like other users, but an Administrator's account appears in all programs within the program's organization.
 For example, if you create an Administrator in one program, they will become an Administrator in all programs within that organization.